snigln/Thesis-work-on-Apache-Kafka/README.md

 Compare the the key to the tarball with the `gpg --print-md SHA256 downloaded_file` or `gpg --print-md md5 downloaded_file` command.

-If they match the data is intact and you can extract the tarball with `tar -xzf downloaded_file` command
+If they match, that means that the data is intact and you can extract the tarball with `tar -xzf downloaded_file` command

 Change your working directory to the new Kafka directory with `cd`